Prezent/prezent-crud-bundle/src/Resources/doc/configuration.md

 A controller class of `Vendor\AppBundle\ProductController` would have a prefix of `"vendor_app_product_"`.

+### `setRouteParameters(array $routeParameters)`

+Pass extra parameters to the generated routes.
+By default no extra parameters are required.

 ### `setDefaultSortField(string $field)`

 The field on which your grid will be sorted.
 Defaults to `"id"`.